Chandru-crypted/Automatic-Ausculation-of-abnormal-breath-sounds/README.md

 * [Working](https://github.com/Chandru-crypted/Automatic-Ausculation-of-abnormal-breath-sounds#automatic-ausculation-of-abnormal-breath-sounds#working)

 ## Introduction
-This project tries a shot at classifying abnormal breath sounds, feel free to explore the below mentioned links to understand about abnoramaliity of lung or breath sounds
+This project tries a shot at classifying abnormal breath sounds, feel free to explore the below mentioned links to understand about abnoramal lung or breath sounds

 https://www.respiratorytherapyzone.com/breath-sounds-guide/